 Image courtesy Monica R., Flickr

-There are several types of mites which can affect cats.
+Several types of mites can affect cats.
 Scabies, demodex, and sarcoptes.

 Common symptoms include itching, hair loss and thickened/crusty like appearance to the skin.
 Ear margins, head, and neck are most commonly affected, although other parts of the body can be infected.
 Itching can be so intense that self-mutilation occurs.
 This damages the skin and runs the risk of secondary bacterial infections.